iandennismiller/lens-qemu/README.md

 ### 2. Install requirements

 `lens-qemu` requires QEMU and `wget` to work.
-You can install these on MacOS with homebrew using `make requirements-mac`.
+You can install these on MacOS with homebrew:

 ```
 make requirements-macos